How to plot a solution

 Custom plot

-You can of course create your own plots by getting the state
+You can, of course, create your own plots by extracting the state

 , costate

 from the optimal control solution.
-For instance, let us plot the norm of the control for the orbital transfer problem.
+For instance, let us plot the norm of the control.

 using LinearAlgebra